-And how you brew it has health consequences.
-Unlike filter coffee makers, the French press, Turkish coffee or the boiled coffee popular in Scandinavian countries fail to catch a compound called cafestol
+How you brew it also has health consequences.
+Unlike filter coffee makers, a French press, Turkish coffee or the boiled coffee popular in Scandinavian countries fails to catch a compound called cafestol

 in the oily part of coffee that can increase your bad cholesterol or LDL.

-But as you know, the news on coffee has not always been positive.
-And the argument over the merits of your daily cup of joe dates back centuries.
+As you know, the news on coffee has not always been positive; in fact, the argument over the merits of your daily cup of joe dates back centuries.
 Let's take a look at the timeline.

 Legend has it that coffee was discovered by Kaldi, an Ethiopian goatherd, after he caught his suddenly frisky goats eating glossy green leaves and red berries and then tried it for himself.
 But it was the Arabs who first started coffeehouses, and that's where coffee got its first black mark.